What to Do if You Can’t Afford Car Insurance

 Long-term Strategies to Lower Your Rates

-Building a foundation for consistently lower insurance rates requires patience, but these strategies deliver the most substantial long-term savings.
-They may take months to years to show results, but they're among the most effective ways to reduce your premiums.
+Getting consistently lower insurance rates requires patience, but these strategies deliver the biggest long-term savings.
+They take months to years to show results and are among the most effective ways to reduce your premiums.

 1. 1